 Where to submit (for foreign passengers):

-• Embassy in the United States (temporarily taken over the work of the Consulate-General in Houston): firstname.lastname@example.org
+• Embassy in the United States (temporarily in charge of the consular district of the Consulate General in Houston): email@example.com

 • Consulate General in New York: firstname.lastname@example.org

 • Consulate General in Los Angeles: Please click here to submit online